 George Chakiris was born in Norwood Ohio on September 16, 1934, to Greek parents.
-He is best known for his appearance in the film version of West Side Story as Bernardo, the leader of the Sharks gang, for which he won both the Academy Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture.
+Chakiris is famous for playing the leader of the Sharks gang, in the film version of West Side Story as Bernardo, for which he won both the Academy Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor – Motion Picture.

-He made his first film appearance as an adolescent chorus singer in Song of Love (1947), the filmed biography of Robert and Clara Schumann.
+His first film appearance was as an adolescent chorus singer in Song of Love (1947), the filmed biography of Robert and Clara Schumann.

-George Chakiris’ television credits include a leading role (along with Anna Maria Alberghetti, Jose Ferrer and Barbara Eden) in a 1967 TV adaptation of Kismet; a co-starring stint with Rosemary Harris in Notorious Woman, a 1975 dramatization of the life of George Sand which premiered in the U.S. on PBS’ Masterpiece Theatre; and a recurring role on the prime-time serial Dallas.
+In television George Chakiris played the leading role (next to Anna Maria Alberghetti, Jose Ferrer and Barbara Eden) in a 1967 TV adaptation of Kismet.
+Also, a co-starring stint with Rosemary Harris in Notorious Woman, a 1975 dramatization of the life of George Sand which premiered in the U.S. on PBS’ Masterpiece Theatre; and a recurring role on the prime-time serial Dallas.